Getting started

 A PNG is an image format that supports transparency, which means no white box will appear around your label.
 Blurry or pixelated files will always produce poor results.

-Alternative options: PDF or JPG
+Alternative option: JPG

 Match the die-cut shape